awsdocs/aws-snowball-developer-guide/doc_source/using-client-commands.md

 ## Updating a Snowball Edge<a name="update-client-commands"></a>

 The following commands can be used to download and install updates for your Snowball Edge device\.
-For procedures that use these commands, see [Updating an AWS Snowball Edge](updating-device.md)\.
+For procedures that use these commands, see [Updating software on a AWS Snowball Edge](updating-device.md)\.

 `snowballEdge check-for-updates`: Returns version information about the Snowball Edge software available in the cloud, and the current version installed on the device\.